 Even as we were finishing off our food, my 5yr old nephew had finished his and was getting bored and fidgety, when Zarine handed him some paper along with crayons.
 That kept him busy for a bit as he’s learning cursive writing, and then he scrawled his own ‘review’ of the food, and presented it to her just as we were leaving

-Overall, we loved the food and ambience at Red Fork, and it definitely merits multiple visits.
-I’m already looking forward to my next Bangalore trip.
+Overall, we loved the food and ambience at Red Fork.
+Already looking forward to my next Bangalore trip.

 #594, 12th Main,